Trinli/ACML-2021-uplift/README.md

 5. Run undersampling experiments by running undersampling_experiments.py with suitable parameters, e.g.: python undersampling_experiments.py ./datasets/criteo-uplift.csv123.pickle.gz cvt 1,600,10
-    (replace '123' with whatever your file is named).
+    (replace '123' with whatever your file is named, '1,600,10' indicates "test k from 1 to 600 with a step of 10").
-    Note that the last print section shows the testing set metrics for the best model for your testing set.
+    Note that the last print section shows the testing set metrics for the best model.
 6. Run isotonic regression experiments.
    -Tomasz, details please?